Do you know the difference between jail vs. prison?

 Issues Facing Jails

-Due to budget constraints, jails often have less developed facilities and inadequate food.
+Due to budget constraints, jails often have less developed facilities and inadequate food or medical care.
 The endless number of transients who get thrown in jail are either high, drunk, or mentally ill.
 Some even arrive with fresh injuries from fights or other violations that led to their arrest.
-All this makes the entire process challenging for the jail’s medical staff and personnel.
+All this makes the entire process challenging for the jail's medical staff and personnel.

 Because of this, a lot of prisoners who had stints in prison prefer their time there compared to jail time.
 Prisons have better facilities, more programs, and offer a more regular life based on routines.
 Prisoners often complain about not being able to sleep, exercise, and eat on a regular schedule.
 When given a choice, many of them will choose prison time over jail and probation.